Chia-Network/chia-blockchain/README.md

 ### Run a timelord + full node
 Timelords execute sequential verifiable delay functions (proofs of time), that get added to blocks to make them valid.
-This requires fast CPUs and a lot of memory.
+This requires fast CPUs and a lot of memory as well as completing both install steps above.
 ```bash
 sh ./scripts/run_timelord.sh
 ```